dileept2202/dileept2202/readme.md

 Self-motivated and adaptable graduate with experience in data analytics, data operations, and team leadership, with strong analytical and problem-solving abilities.
 Skilled in Excel, SQL, Python, and Power BI, with a passion for learning and continuous improvement.

-  - 💼 Data Analyst – Data Operations at Viyugaas Technologies
+  - 💼 Data Analyst – Data Quality & Validation at Viyugaas Technologies
   - 💼 Business Analyst Intern – Team Lead at UptoSkills
   - 🎓 B.Tech in Artificial Intelligence & Data Science, Kongu Engineering College
   - 📊 Interested in Data Analytics, Business Analysis, and Business Intelligence